PostHog/posthog.com/contents/tutorials/css-selectors-for-actions.md

 Then, press the `Open with Toolbar` button which will take you to your website.
 You can read more about working with Toolbar [here](docs/tutorials/../../toolbar.md).

 After your website is open, you should see a PostHog logo 🦔 floating around.
 Press it.
-You will see a toolbar like on a picture below.
+You will see a toolbar like the picture below.

 ![Toolbar In Action](..images/tutorials/../../../images/tutorials/css-selectors-for-actions/toolbar_in_action.png).